getfem/getfem/doc/sphinx/source/userdoc/model_elastoplasticity.rst

 ##################################################

-Here, :math:`\sigma` is whithin the convex :math:`K` and so the projection can be written as following:
+Here, :math:`\sigma` is within the convex :math:`K` and so the projection can be written as following:

 .. math::